jemarq04/cpp-argparse/README.md

 # Creating an ArgumentParser Class

-We will explore some brief examples before diving into explanations of each of the methods available to the `ArgumentParser` class.
 First, we need to create an argument parser instance.
 This can be created simply using the `ArgumentParser` class's only constructor.
 The variables passed into the constructor are the same as in the template in the the [previous section](#using-cpp-argparse).
 ```C++